-Having discussed this concrete example, we can go back to the more conceptual picture describing the exploration of the space of unitaries $SU(2^K)$ by means of a random walk on a graph and its circuit equivalent, as offered in \cite{Susskind:2018pmk}.
-The presupposition in this case is that the structure of the graph is that of a $q$-regular decision tree.
-This is justified on the basis of possible pairings of qubits in the auxiliary circuit whose complexity we wish to study.
-Notice that this graph precisely belongs in the family given by (\ref{exp graps}) for $c_1=c_2=c_3=1$.
+Notice that the graph under consideration precisely belongs in the family given by (\ref{exp graps}) for $c_1=c_2=c_3=1$.
 It is quite straightforward then to compare how Krylov complexity behaves in comparison with the established circuit picture.
 The Lanczos coefficients are simply \be b_n=\sqrt{q}~. \ee For an infinite Krylov space this would imply linear growth of complexity, matching the intuition from the circuit picture.
 In reality though we are looking to describe systems with finite size, since black holes have a finite, albeit typically very large, entropy.
 Hence, when we take the finite size effects into account we will see that once again the picture changes dramatically.
 Let us then treat this problem in more detail using the Lanczos coefficients above.